treolabs/treopim/docs/en/user-guide/attributes.md

 ## Duplicating

 Use the `Duplicate` option from the actions drop-down menu to go to the attribute creation page and get all the values of the last chosen attribute record copied in the empty fields of the new attribute record to be created.
+Modifying the attribute code is required, as this value has to be unique.